Iva May Abbey

 Top row, Left to Right: Emma Jane (Shidell) Hollingshead; Lucinda Matilda (Abbey) Shidell.
 Bottom row, Left to Right: Phoebe Elizabeth "Phebe" (Searle) Abbey; Sarah Jane "Sadie" Hollingshead.
 The picture, dated early January, 1902, was from Joyce (Stanton) Hines, deceased.

-The 1905 Wisconsin State Census taken on June 1, 1905, shows Cyrus L. Mayfield (age 28) born in Wisconsin to Wisconsin-born parents is a Farmer renting his farm and living in Orion Twp., Richland Co., WI.
+The 1905 Wisconsin State Census taken on June 1, 1905, shows Cyrus L. Mayfield (age 28) born in Wisconsin to Wisconsin-born parents, is a Farmer renting his farm and living in the Town of Orion, Richland Co., WI.
 Living with him is his wife, Iva Mayfield (age 26) born in Kansas to Wisconsin-born parents.
 Also living there are his three children, all born in Wisconsin to Wisconsin and Kansas-born parents: Melva Mayfield (age 5); Lucile Mayfield (age 2); and son Leslie Mayfield (age 3/12).

 William Searle Abbey Family, 32nd Wedding Anniversary, Dodgeville, Iowa Co., WI, October, 1906.